Chun-Yang/Chun-Yang.github.io/_posts/2018-12-23-how-to-setup-google-domain-for-github-pages.md

 ---

 ## Intro
 Github pages is easy to setup, but to attach a custom domain with google domains, you may run into problems.
-Here is how you can do it in 3 steps.
+Here is how you can do it in 4 steps.

 ## Prerequisites
 - You have a [github pages](https://pages.github.com/) repository, e.g. https://github.com/Chun-Yang/Chun-Yang.github.io
 - You purchased a domain on [google domain](https://www.domains.google), e.g. charlieyankeeblog.com

-## STEP 1/3: Add your custom domain to your GitHub Pages site
+## STEP 1/4: Let gitHub pages know your custom domain
 - Go to your github repository settings page
   ![GitHub Settings](/assets/image/google-domains-and-github-pages/github-settings.png){:class="zoomable"}

 - Add you custom domain name at Settings > GitHub Pages > Custom domain
   ![GitHub Settings Github Pages](/assets/image/google-domains-and-github-pages/github-github-pages.png){:class="zoomable"}

-## STEP 2/3: Configure "A records" with google domains
+## STEP 2/4: Let your custom domain (charlieyankeeblog.com) points to your github pages
 - Go to [registar](https://domains.google.com/m/registrar/) page on your google domains, select your domain
   ![Google Domain Register](/assets/image/google-domains-and-github-pages/google-domain-list.png){:class="zoomable"}